-- (5) Restaurants shall space indoor and outdoor tables at least six (6) feet apart to ensure that customers and patrons are at least six (6) feet apart from any other party or group. - (6) Restaurants shall limit seating at each table to no more than eight (8) customers and patrons, exclusive of family units or members of the same household. - (7) Restaurants shall adopt and enforce a process to ensure that customers and patrons are able to maintain a minimum of six (6) feet of separation from other parties while waiting to be seated.
+- (3) Restaurants should space indoor and outdoor tables at least six (6) feet apart, to the extent possible, to ensure that customers and patrons are at least six (6) feet apart from any other party or group. - (4) Restaurants should limit seating at each table to no more than eight (8) customers and patrons, exclusive of family units or members of the same household. - (5) Restaurants should adopt and enforce a process to ensure that customers and patrons are able to maintain a minimum of six (6) feet of separation from other parties while waiting to be seated.
 If there is any indoor or outdoor waiting area, Restaurants should use tape or other markings to help customers and patrons identify and maintain a minimum of six (6) feet of separation from other parties.
-Customers and patrons in any indoor or outdoor waiting area shall be required to wear a Face Covering, subject to any applicable exceptions set forth in Section 2(c) of this Ordinance. - (8) Restaurants shall not allow patrons and customers to stand or congregate in any bar area.
-Restaurants shall remove bar stools or arrange them in a manner that will ensure that customers and patrons are able to maintain a minimum of six (6) feet of separation from other parties. - (9) Restaurants shall post signage at each public entrance informing customers, patrons, suppliers, vendors, and other visitors that entry is prohibited for individuals who are experiencing symptoms of COVID-19 or who have tested positive for COVID-19 within the preceding fourteen (14) days. - (10) Restaurants shall conduct, prior to or at the beginning of each shift, an employee survey and screening process, which should include taking each employee's temperature before they begin their shift and inquiring about common symptoms of COVID-19. - (11) Restaurants should immediately excuse and exclude any employees indicating symptoms of COVID-19 or who have tested positive for COVID-19 or have been in contact with someone who has tested positive for COVID-19 within the preceding fourteen (14) days. - (12) Restaurants should actively encourage and require employees who are sick, who have symptoms of COVID-19, who have tested positive for COVID-19, or who have recently had close contact with a person who has tested positive for COVID-19 to stay at home, and should develop policies to encourage any such employees to stay at home without fear of reprisal or adverse employment action on this basis.
+Customers and patrons in any indoor or outdoor waiting area shall be required to wear a Face Covering, subject to any applicable exceptions set forth in Section 2(c) of this Ordinance. - (6) Restaurants should not allow patrons and customers to stand or congregate in any bar area.
+Restaurants should remove bar stools or arrange them in a manner that will ensure that customers and patrons are able to maintain a minimum of six (6) feet of separation from other parties. - (7) Restaurants should post signage at each public entrance informing customers, patrons, suppliers, vendors, and other visitors that entry is prohibited for individuals who are experiencing symptoms of COVID-19 or who have tested positive for COVID-19 within the preceding fourteen (14) days. - (8) Restaurants should conduct, prior to or at the beginning of each shift, an employee survey and screening process, which should include taking each employee's temperature before they begin their shift and inquiring about common symptoms of COVID-19. - (9) Restaurants should immediately excuse and exclude any employees indicating symptoms of COVID-19 or who have tested positive for COVID-19 or have been in contact with someone who has tested positive for COVID-19 within the preceding fourteen (14) days. - (10) Restaurants should actively encourage and require employees who are sick, who have symptoms of COVID-19, who have tested positive for COVID-19, or who have recently had close contact with a person who has tested positive for COVID-19 to stay at home, and should develop policies to encourage any such employees to stay at home without fear of reprisal or adverse employment action on this basis.